NocturnalSolutions/KituraBook/4-middleware.md

 }
 ```

-And just like that, we will also have `request.userInfo["usingFirefox”]` available for this route handler too.
+And just like that, we will also have `request.userInfo["usingFirefox"]` available for this route handler too.
 (Note we don’t have to instantiate a new FirefoxDetector object; we can reuse the one we already created.)

 As with route handlers, we can use different methods on the Router object corresponding to different HTTP methods to apply our middleware to paths, as in the following.